3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 What you need to do after an OS recovery process

-Once you have repaired your system successfully and are able to start windows then we recommend you to go ahead and perform a few important steps.
+Once you have repaired your system successfully and are able to start Windows then we recommend you to go ahead and perform a few important steps.

-Final Summary
+Summary

 Leave A Reply